 In this Summer collection, inspiration came from David Hockney’s California splash paintings – with a London backdrop.
 Archival prints from the V&A also feature here.
 The approach gives the brand a fresh, modernist edge while paying respect to the label’s long-standing history.
 Design & direction were executed throughout: set and model styling, and the A5 lookbook.

 More than just a barbershop.
 A lifestyle brand started by husband & wife team – Aaron & Sarah, a pro hairdresser and a hair & make-up stylist for the film industry.
 With a signature streetwear clothing line, accessories, and a gallery space – The Unruly is re-defining what a classic back n sides experience could be.
 Collaborations.
 Collections.
 A movement.
-A way of thinking.
-As well as the initial branding shown here, DWS is looking forward to helping extend their clothing designs in the near future.

 The Design Business Association (DBA), London, celebrated its 21st anniversary with a series of lectures, each one led by a figure who has been in the design industry for over 21 years.
 Speakers included Wally Olins, Rodney Fitch, Michael Wolff, Martin Lambie Nairn, Bill Moggridge, Michael Peters and Daniel Weil.